 If you aren’t already selling on eBay, you’ll need your own seller account.
 Make sure to choose a professional username to build your brand with.
 To open an eBay account, you only need an email address.
 To open a business account, you’ll need a business name, type, and address.

 4. Choose your payment provider

 Secondly, you’ll need to connect a payment provider.
 Most first-time eBay dropshipping sellers will use PayPal, because it’s free and simple to get started with.
 Another option is Stripe.
 Stripe tends to be favored by larger businesses as it offers more potential for customization.

 Your product listings have the biggest impact on your conversion rate.
 By creating professional product descriptions with high-quality images, you can convince shoppers that your product is the best option for them.
 Product listings that are well written are more likely to rank higher on eBay’s search engine and be returned as a Best Match.

-Related article: 14 Essential Hacks to Increase eBay Sales in 2020
+Related article: 14 Essential Hacks to Increase eBay Sales

 When shoppers are comparing your product to your competitors, they have a list of questions they are asking themselves: